2006 ICC Champions Trophy final

 The final of the 2006 ICC Champions Trophy was played on 5 November 2006 between the West Indies and Australia at the Brabourne Stadium, Mumbai.
 Australia qualified into the final by defeating New Zealand in the first semi-final at the Punjab Cricket Association Stadium, Mohali on 1 November 2006.
 The West Indies made their way into the final after defeating South Africa in the second semi-final played at Sawai Mansingh Stadium, Jaipur on 2 November 2006.
 The match was interrupted by rain during the Australian innings.
 Australia won the final by 8 wickets applying Duckworth–Lewis method (D/L method), winning the Champions Trophy for the first time.
 Shane Watson earned the man of the match award for his performance in the match.
 Chris Gayle was named the man of the series for scoring 474 runs in the tournament.

-Australia were criticised by the Indian media for pushing the President of Board of Control for Cricket in India (BCCI) and Minister in the Government of India, Sharad Pawar, off the dais.

-Route to the Final
+Road to the final

 Semifinals

 The first semi final was played between Australia and New Zealand on 1 November 2006 at the Punjab Cricket Association Stadium, Mohali.
 Australia batted first and scored 240 runs for 9 wickets in 50 overs.
 Ricky Ponting and Andrew Symonds scored 58 runs each.
 Kyle Mills took four wickets for 38 runs in 10 overs.
 In the reply, New Zealand were all out for 206 runs in 46 overs with Daniel Vettori scoring 79 runs.
 Glenn McGrath, who took three wickets conceding 22 runs in 10 overs, was given man of the match award.

 West Indies played South Africa in the second semi-final on 2 November 2006 at the Sawai Mansingh Stadium, Jaipur, and defeated them by 6 wickets.
 South Africa scored 258 runs for eight wickets in 50 overs with Herschelle Gibbs scoring 77 runs.
 Dwayne Bravo took two wickets for 44 runs in seven overs.
 West Indies had lost four wickets before reaching the target in 44 overs.
 Their highest scorer Chris Gayle—133 runs not out from 135 balls—shared an opening partnership of 154 runs with Shivnarine Chanderpaul, who scored 57.
 South African bowler Robin Peterson conceded 36 runs in seven overs for taking one wicket.
 Gayle's performance earned him the man of the match award.